peawinter/peawinter.github.io/_posts/2015-06-05-run-r-on-cluster.md

 description:
 ---

 I've now started a new research on high dimension black box optimization.
 That means much larger computations and a need to program in a much more smart and layback manner.
 My old Mac just cannot take this job alone.
-Luckly, I have the 'Radon' and several other clusters to save my ass.
+Luckily, I have the 'Radon' and several other clusters to save my ass.
 Play R on my Mac is easy.
 But it is another thing on cluster.

 I mainly follow the [instruction](http://www.stat.purdue.edu/~dgc/cluster.pdf) by Doug.